gchq/Gaffer/ui/README.md

 UI
 ============
-This module contains a Gaffer UI that connects to a Gaffer REST API.
+This module contains a Gaffer UI prototype that connects to a Gaffer REST API.

 There are two options for building and then running it: